 * The definition of a gut-stringed violin is one that is equipped with a non-metallic core wound with nickel, silver, chromium, etc., except that the “E” string may be of solid gut or metal.
 A steel- stringed instrument is one that is equipped with strings composed of a multi-strand twisted steel core or solid steel core, which may be wound with metal, i.e. steel, nickel, silver, chromium, etc.

 A member is one who has paid the required dues and has maintained that membership in good standing.

-Each entrant may enter up to four instruments or four bows in any or each of the competitive categories in “A” above.
+Each entrant may enter up to four instruments in any or each of the competitive categories in “A” above.

 In the event a competition in any category cannot be held because of insufficient entrants (three entrants required), the instruments may be entered in the next year’s competition where there are enough competitors.
 Completion since the last competition is interpreted to mean that an instrument must not have been played and then opened up and re-graduated, changed and again considered complete, except that an instrument may be assembled “in the white,” tested and again closed up for varnishing.
 Instruments of any age may be entered for judging tone only, but such entries are not competitive or eligible for trophies or other awards.

 Instruments entered for tone only will be judged and scored for tone in Round 1 only and will not be included in the later rounds regardless of the score received.
 An instrument entered by an agent or representative must have signed authority from the maker; an exception provides that instruments completed within the competition year by a member who has died will be accepted for competition.